capjan/CoreLib/Core/Doc/Reflection/AssemblyInfo.md

 ﻿# AssemblyInfo

-AssemblyInfo is intendet to make it easy to access the given assembly attributes in code.
+AssemblyInfo is intended to make it easy to access the given assembly attributes in code.

 ## Exposed Properties
 * Title